 There is no such thing as a typical year for medical science and the healthcare industry.
 Medicine is anything but stagnant, and there will always be space for something new and mind-blowing, even though the healthcare industry took a setback due to the pandemic.
 At the same time, it also catalyzed bringing astonishing healthcare innovation ideas to fruition.

-Because of the pandemic, we saw massive growth in telehealth services, which unintentionally accelerated the innovation process to bring more technological advancements into the healthcare field.
+Because of the pandemic, we saw massive growth in telehealth services such as video telemedicine, which unintentionally accelerated the innovation process to bring more technological advancements into the healthcare field.
 It is undeniable that healthcare at home and the invention of tools to reduce the time for diagnosis and treatment is the focus of healthcare advancement.

 However, we are observing a new wave of innovation in the healthcare field and the following are the reason why.